ajcastany/cw2-librarysrv/README.md

 ##  U3 - Update a User’s Name or Member Type
 ![alt][update-user]

 Search a User to update and *click* the left-hand selection box.
 The fields will change and become editable by the user.
-Fields show their current values (in the database) if left blank it will send the same data.
+Fields show their current values in the database as a placeholder in the input field; if left blank it will send the same data.
 Click Update to save changes to the database.

 ![alt][update-user-after]